Credit cards

 Avoid busy shopping centres and consider shopping from the comfort of your own home.
 Other good reasons to shop online are:

-If your internet is lagging while shopping for Black Friday deals, it could be time to switch broadband providers.
+If your internet is lagging while you’re bagging a bargain, it might be time to switch to a faster broadband plan.

 Preview prices

-Advertised discounts aren’t always what they seem, so take note of pre-sale prices to ensure you’ve bagged a genuine bargain.
+Not every ‘50% off’ deal is what it seems - some retailers might quietly raise prices before Black Friday to exaggerate discounts - so take note of pre-sale prices to ensure you’ve bagged a genuine bargain.

 Get social

-Follow your favourite shops on Instagram, Facebook and Twitter to get their latest offers.
+Follow your favourite retailers on Instagram, Facebook, X (Twitter) and TikTok to catch early alerts and exclusive offers.

 It’s also worth signing up for newsletters.
 Some brands will send exclusive discount codes, special offers and sales info to their subscribers.